Everyday Resilience with Justin McCarron

-This session is part of the ‘Your Life at Work’ strand which offers training aimed at addressing workplace best practice as well as how to stay healthy, happy and productive at work.
+In May and August, as part of the ‘Your Life at Work’ strand, we're offering training aimed at addressing workplace best practice as well as how to stay healthy, happy and productive at work.

 This workshop will help you discover how best to manage yourself through the unpredictable times that we’re all currently living through.
 Now more than ever before, it is vital for us all to understand how to make the most of our natural strengths, to work together with colleagues in a positive and productive manner despite the many personal and collective challenges that we’re facing.